-If you are completely new to Eyes then we recommend you read that articles in the Overview, in particular: the following pages are a good step by step introduction to the basics of writing an Eyes visual test:
+If you are new to Applitools Eyes, we recommend you read that articles in the Overview, in particular, the following pages are a good step by step introduction to the basics of writing an Eyes visual test:

 - Introduction to the Ultrafast Grid

 This article describes the Applitools Ultrafast Grid which allows you perform visual testing across multiple browsers and devices.